-Steps have dropped since Covid-19 and the trend is worrisome, study says
+Steps have dropped since COVID-19 and the trend is worrisome, study says

 In the new study, published Monday in JAMA Network Open, researchers compared steps taken by nearly 5,500 people who wore the program's activity trackers.
 Most were White women, with an average age of 53.

-Step counts collected between January 1, 2018, and January 31, 2020, were considered pre-Covid.
-Steps tracked after that date until the end of 2021, which is when the study ended, were considered post-Covid.
+Step counts collected between Jan.
+1, 2018, and Jan.
+31, 2020, were considered pre-COVID.
+Steps tracked after that date until the end of 2021, which is when the study ended, were considered post-COVID.

 Results showed no difference in identified step activity based on sex, obesity, diabetes and other illnesses or conditions such as coronary artery disease, hypertension or cancer.